 The impact of using these techniques on estimation, test development and project management is discussed.
 Each technique is taught to the level required for competence on a real project.
-Understanding is tested with exercises based on a real-world project example either using a suitable UML modelling tool or on paper.
+Understanding is tested with exercises based on a real-world project example using either Sparx Systems Enterprise Architect or another suitable UML modelling tool.

 Requirements Gatherers, System Analysts, System Architects, Designers, Developers and Analyst/Programmers with at least 2 years experience.
 This course is not suitable for those seeking certification as a step towards a qualification.
 See the Certification Policy for a detailed discussion.